 This book reminds me of the efforts of an undergraduate in a creative writing class pulling an all-nighter to get an end-of-semester project submitted by deadline.
 I feel embarrassed for Dr. Mendonsa that he has written this book.
 I trust that his academic writing is superior to this example of fiction, and I hope he continues writing within his area of expertise.

-(Katherine Hill is an Assistant Professor of Psychology at Metropolitan State University of Denver and is a regular contributor to this website.
+(Katherine Hill is an Associate Professor of Psychology at Metropolitan State University of Denver and is a regular contributor to this website.
 Her views in this article are her own and do not reflect those of MSU-Denver.
 Her other article in this edition of the jonestown report is Jim Jones and Donald Trump: Same Kool-Aid, Different Vat.
 Her complete collection of articles is here.
-She may be reached at email@example.com.)
+She may be reached at firstname.lastname@example.org.)